hirokuni/workspace_calc/README.md

 * Folder structure <br>
 ** CalcTest --- It contains test cases for Android Junit. <br>
 ** Calculator --- It contains calculator android application.
-The required minimum android API version is 14.<br>
+The required minimum android API version is 14. ( there is a package named "obsolete".
+Code in that package folder won't be used. )<br>